EddyLuten/bhreia.com/docs/creatures/paddaika.md

 # Paddaika

-Paddaikas are toad-like creatures native to the eastern islands of Bhreia.
+Paddaika are toad-like creatures native to the eastern islands of Bhreia.
 They can reproduce asexually by essentially producing clones of themselves.
 A Paddaika lives through the following stages of life:

 - Egg (2 weeks, submerged)
 - Tadpole (5 weeks, submerged)